Vector35/binaryninja-api/docs/getting-started.md

  - File Open
  - Run via CLI

-But you can also change how analysis happens using [open with options](./guide/index.md#loading-files).
+You can change analysis settings by using [Open with Options](./guide/index.md#loading-files).

 ## UI Basics